Cordwainer

 A cordwainer (/ˈkɔrdˌweɪnər/) is a shoemaker who makes new shoes from new leather.
 The cordwainer's trade can be contrasted with the cobbler's trade, according to a tradition in Britain that restricted cobblers to repairing shoes.
 This usage distinction is not universally observed, as the word cobbler is widely used for tradespersons who make or repair shoes.

 The Oxford English Dictionary says that the word cordwainer is archaic, "still used in the names of guilds, for example, the Cordwainers' Company"; but its definition of cobbler mentions only mending, reflecting the older distinction.
-Play 14 of the Chester Cycle was presented by the guild of corvisors or corvysors.
+Play 14 of the Chester Mystery Plays was presented by the guild of corvisors, known to mean shoemakers.